 A cat can test positive for Giardia using ClueJay Cat Stool Tests Levels 1, 2, or 3.

 ClueJay Cat Stool Test Level 1 is a reference lab stool O&P (fecal ova and parasites) which screens for roundworms, hookworms, tapeworms, whipworms, and coccidia.
 On rare occasions though, Giardia is “found” under the microscope with this type of test.
 However, Giardia is much smaller than worm eggs and even smaller than coccidia spores under the microscope, so it’s hard to be certain.
 It’s best to consider this a “tentative finding of Giardia” or “finding suspicious of Giardia”.
 When this happens (Giardia suspected from stool O&P), we recommend double-checking with a Giardia by ELISA test through your veterinarian or using ClueJay Cat Stool Test Level 2.
 A positive ELISA confirms that the initial suspicion was right, and Giardia was present in the stool.
-If the ELISA comes back negative, then what looked like Giardia (cysts or trophs) wasn’t, and that’s good news.
-Summary: the stool O&P (Level 1) is a great test to find worms and coccidia, but not Giardia.
+If the ELISA comes back negative then what looked like Giardia (cysts or trophs) wasn’t, and that’s good news.
+Summary: the stool O&P (Level 1) is a great test to screen for worms and coccidia, but not Giardia.

-A Giardia positive result from either ClueJay Cat Stool Test Level 2 (ELISA) or Level 3 (PCR) likely means your cat is infected with Giardia and should be treated; but not always.
+A Giardia positive result from either ClueJay Cat Stool Test Level 2 or 3 likely means your cat is infected with Giardia and should be treated; but not always.
 Healthy cats and kittens with strong immune systems might clear or suppress a Giardia infection on their own, so some veterinarians may hold off treating in certain cases.
 A test result is not the same as a veterinarian’s diagnosis, so it’s always best to consult with a veterinarian about your cat’s test results to determine the safest and most effective treatment and prevention plan, and when to do follow-up stool tests.
 Most veterinarians will recommend rechecking a cat’s stool sample within 2-4 weeks after treatment for Giardia.
 If you have other cats in the household, they should be tested as well since Giardia in one cat can often lead to Giardia in others.

 It’s important to know that some cats will continue to test positive for Giardia for an unknown period of time after treatment.
 This is most likely because the cat remains in an environment where re-infection keeps occurring, but not always.
 Other considerations for treatment failure are poor immune response, drug resistance, or the trophozoites are in the gallbladder or ducts of the pancreas where the medication is less effective.